An accurate cancer diagnosis helps us tailor your treatment plan.

 The more accurate the cancer diagnosis, the better we can plan your care.
-Adventist Health’s experienced radiologists and pathologists assess all types and stages of cancer, including unusual and complex cases.
-We have the expertise to get you the answers you need, quickly.
+Adventist Health and Rideout’s experienced radiologists and pathologists assess all types and stages of cancer, helping you get the answers you need, quickly.

 Genetic testing for cancer

 Research has shown that up to 10% of cancers are due to factors passed from one generation to the next.
 These syndromes are known as hereditary cancers.

 Genetic testing can help determine if you are at increased risk for developing certain types of cancer.
 These tests help us make a timely, accurate diagnosis and customize a treatment plan for you.

 Genetic testing works by searching for specific changes in your genes.
 We collect a saliva sample in the office and analyze it.
 You’ll typically get the results within a few weeks, and your doctor will discuss next steps with you.